CesiumGS/3d-tiles/specification/BUILDING.md

 ### Generating the specification with Metanorma

 The OGC Community Standard version of the specification has to be created with Metanorma.
 Basic information about the toolchain and the template that is used can be found at https://github.com/opengeospatial/templates/tree/master/community_standard .
+For reference, the original 3D Tiles 1.0 specification is published at https://github.com/metanorma/mn-samples-ogc/tree/b3bdf688cbaf3822e00b6e3c1076ebf37530b0f6/sources/18-053r2

 #### Installing Metanorma locally